cloudflare/workers-docs/src/content/tooling/api/scripts.md

 }
 ```

-The `text` value should correspond to the text you want to store.
-The `name` value should correspond to the global variable you will use to access your variable from your Worker code.
+* `text` : the text you want to store
+* `name`:  the global variable to access your secret from your Worker code

 #### Request